rcarson3/rust_data_reader/README.md

 ```

 # Versions
+* 0.5.0 (in progress) - Moved to anyhow from failure crate.
+Updated lexical crate to version 6.0 which allows us to get rid of dependency of fast-float crate as the performance wins in that crate had been ported over to lexical more or less.
+Update the memmap2 crate to 0.5.0.
+The only change on the end-user side of things should be swapping out `failure::Error` to `anyhow::Error` if they were using those previously.

 * 0.4.0 - Updated UseCols to be 0 based.
 Updated several public facing functions to take in different types.
 Added a mmap version of the parser behind a feature flag.
 Updated a number of crates and swapped the float parsing backend from lexical to the fast-float crate for a large increase in performance (135MB/s to 190MB/s on my machine).
 Added a number of functions to the ReaderResults struct to allow users to pull out given row(s) or col(s).

 * 0.3.0 - A bug was noted in the use_cols field of the ReaderParams struct that allowed you to input values that weren't useable.
 Also, the ReaderParams comment field was updated to being an option.
 Additional documentation was also added to note that the use_cols field assumes values start with an index of 1.